 On February 1, 2007, the Company was required to adopt SFAS No. 155, Accounting for Certain Hybrid Financial Instruments.
 Among other things, this statement establishes a requirement to evaluate interests in securitized financial assets to identify interests that are freestanding derivatives or that are hybrid financial instruments that contain an embedded derivative requiring bifurcation.
 Additionally, the Company had the option to choose to early adopt the provisions of SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities.
 Essentially, the Company had to decide between bifurcation of the embedded derivative and the fair value option in determining how it would account for its Interests in securitized assets.
 The Company elected to early adopt SFAS No. 159 because it believes it provides a more easily understood presentation for financial statement users.
 Historically, the Company had valued and reported its interests in securitized assets at fair value, though most changes in the fair value were recorded in Other comprehensive income.
 The fair value option simplifies the treatment of changes in the fair value of the asset, by reflecting all changes in the fair value of its Interests in securitized assets in current earnings, in Finance charges and other, beginning February 1, 2007.
-For the three months ended April 30, 2007, Finance charges and other included gains of \$0.1 million, reflecting the growth of the portfolio and mark-to-market adjustments for other changes in the fair value (see discussion of SFAS No. 157 below).
+For the three and six months ended July 31, Finance charges and other included losses of \$0.4 million and \$0.3 million, respectively, reflecting higher projected borrowing costs and a slightly faster portfolio turnover rate, partially offset by the growth of the portfolio, and mark-to-market adjustments for other changes in the fair value assumptions (see discussion of SFAS No. 157 below).
 SFAS Nos.
-155 and 159 do not allow for retrospective application of these changes in accounting principle, as such, no adjustments have been made to the amounts disclosed in the financial statements for periods ending prior to February 1, 2007.
+155 and 159 do not allow for retrospective application of these changes in accounting principle and, as such, no adjustments have been made to the amounts disclosed in the financial statements for periods ending prior to February 1, 2007.
 However, the balance in Other comprehensive income, as of January 31, 2007, of \$6.3 million, which represented unrecognized gains on the fair value of the Interests in securitized assets, was included in a cumulative-effect adjustment that was recorded in Retained earnings, effective February 1, 2007.